Native Circles

 In 2021, Farina King (Diné) and Sarah Newcomb (Tsimshian) started the podcast Native Circles to focus on Native American and Indigenous histories from Indigenous voices and lived experiences.
-They talk each month with historians and intellectuals committed to working with and for Indigenous communities to share Indigenous stories.
+In 2023, Davina Two Bears and Eva Bighorse joined Farina to co-host the podcast, talking each month with public intellectuals committed to working with and for Indigenous communities to share Indigenous stories.

 Check out the podcast at https://nativecircles.buzzsprout.com and the official podcast website at https://nativecirclespodcast.com/